srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_12-setup-an-iot-edge-gateway.md

 ### Exercise 4: Create IoT Edge Device Identity in IoT Hub using Azure Portal

-In this exercise, you will create a new IoT Edge Device identity in Azure IoT Hub for the IoT Edge Transparent Gateway.
+In this exercise, you will use Azure IoT Hub to create a new IoT Edge Device identity for the IoT Edge Transparent Gateway.

 1. If necessary, log in to your Azure portal using your Azure account credentials.

     If you have more than one Azure account, be sure that you are logged in with the account that is tied to the subscription that you will be using for this course.

-1. On your **AZ-220-RG** tile, click **AZ-220-HUB-_{YOUR-ID}_** to navigate to the Azure IoT Hub.
+1. On your **AZ-220-RG** tile, to open your IoT hub, click **AZ-220-HUB-{YOUR-ID}**.

-1. On the **IoT Hub** summary blade, to the left, in the **Automatic Device Management** section, click **IoT Edge**.
-This section of the IoT Hub blade allows you to manage the IoT Edge devices connected to the IoT Hub.
+1. On the **AZ-220-HUB-{YOUR-ID}** blade, on the left side navigation menu under **Automatic Device Management**, click **IoT Edge**.

+    The IoT Edge pane allows you to manage the IoT Edge devices connected to the IoT Hub.

-1. At the top of the pane, click the **Add an IoT Edge device** button to begin adding a new IoT Edge Device to the IoT Hub.
+1. At the top of the pane, click **Add an IoT Edge device**.

-1. On the **Create a device** blade, in the **Device ID** field, enter `AZ-220-VM-EDGEGW-{YOUR-ID}`.
-This is the device identity used for authentication and access control.
+1. On the **Create a device** blade, in the **Device ID** field, enter **AZ-220-VM-EDGEGW-{YOUR-ID}**.

+    Be sure to replace {YOUR-ID} with the value that you created at the beginning of the course.
+This is the device identity will be used for authentication and access control.

-1. For the **Authentication type**, select **Symmetric key**, and leave the **Auto-generate keys** box checked.
+1. Under **Authentication type**, ensure that **Symmetric key** is selected, and leave the **Auto-generate keys** box checked.

     This will have IoT Hub automatically generate the symmetric keys for authenticating the device.

-1. Leave the other settings alone and click **Save**.
+1. Leave the other settings at the default values, and then click **Save**.

-1. Once the IoT Edge Device is added, click on the **Device ID** in the list of IoT Edge devices.
+    After a moment, the new IoT Edge Device will added to the list of IoT Edge devices.

+1. Under **Device ID**, click **AZ-220-VM-EDGEGW-{YOUR-ID}**.

-1. On the IoT Edge Device summary blade, copy the **Primary Connection String** and save it for later.
+1. On the **AZ-220-VM-EDGEGW-{YOUR-ID}** blade, copy the **Primary Connection String**.

+    A copy button is provided to the right of the value.

+1. Save the value of the **Primary Connection String** to a file, making a note about which device it is associated with.

-1. Notice the list of **Modules** configured for the IoT Edge Device contains the **\$edgeAgent** and **\$edgeHub** modules.
+1. On the **AZ-220-VM-EDGEGW-{YOUR-ID}** blade, notice that the list of **Modules** is limited to **\$edgeAgent** and **\$edgeHub**.

     The IoT Edge Agent (`$edgeAgent`) and IoT Edge Hub (`$edgeHub`) modules are a part of the IoT Edge Runtime.
 The Edge Hub is responsible for communication, and the Edge Agent deploys and monitors the modules on the device.

-1. Click the **Set Modules** button at the top of the IoT Edge Device summary blade.
-This is used to add additional modules to the IoT Edge Device.
-At this time, you'll use this to ensure the message routing is configured correctly for the IoT Edge Gateway device.
+1. At the top of the blade, click **Set Modules**.

+    The **Set module on device** blade can be used to add additional modules to an IoT Edge Device.
+For now though, you will be using this blade to ensure the message routing is configured correctly for the IoT Edge Gateway device.

-1. Leave all fields as they are in the **Modules** step, and click **Next: Routes >**.
+1. At the top of the **Set module on device** blade, click **Routes**.

-1. Within the **Specify Routes**, the editor will display the configured default route for the IoT Edge Device.
+    Under **Routes**, the editor displays a configured default route for the IoT Edge Device.
 At this time, it should be configured with a route that sends all messages from all modules to Azure IoT Hub.
 If the route configuration doesn't match this, then update it to match the following route:

     * **NAME**: `route`
     * **VALUE**: `FROM /* INTO $upstream`